vCert Tool Reports: 'TenantCredential signing certificate EXPIRED'

 VMware vCenter in Enhanced Linked Mode pre-changes snapshot (online or offline) best practice

-To resolve the issue with vCert, run vCert and perform the following:
+To resolve the expired STS certificates issue, run vCert and perform the following:

-Restart services on all vCenter servers in enhanced linked mode.
+Restart services on all vCenter servers in Enhanced Linked Mode (ELM).